Current restrictions in force as part of Step 3.1 of Canberra’s Recovery Plan are outlined in the page below.

 What are my responsibilities?

-- Facilities need a COVID Safety Plan.
+- Facilities must have a COVID Safety Plan.

 - Facilities should carefully manage the entry, exit and flow of visitors through their premises.